NVIDIA/aistore/docs/authn.md

 When a cluster is registered, an arbitrary alias can be assigned for the cluster.
 CLI supports both cluster's ID and cluster's alias in commands.
 The alias is used to create default roles for a just registered cluster.
-If a cluster does not have an alias, the role names contain cluster's ID.
+If a cluster does not have an alias, the role names contain cluster ID.

 | Operation | HTTP Action | Example |
 |---|---|---|